x-limitless-x/blakedrumm.com/_posts/2022-12-16-create-custom-powershell-cpu-monitor.markdown

 toc: true

 summary: >- # this means to ignore newlines
-  This article shows you how to create a CPU Usage Monitor that runs via Powershell script.
+  This article shows you how to create a CPU Usage Monitor that runs via PowerShell script.
 You can also download the example MP for testing.

 keywords: create powershell monitor, create scom powershell monitor, scom powershell monitor, monitor scom with powershell, cpu usage monitor scom, custom cpu usage monitor, cpu usage monitor powershell scom
 permalink: /blog/create-custom-powershell-cpu-monitor/
 ---

 ## :book: Introduction
 Recently I had a case and I needed to assist my customer with a CPU Monitor that targets all Windows Computers.
-The customer is using the Powershell Authoring Community MP by Cookdown.
+The customer is using the PowerShell Authoring Community MP by Cookdown.
 I will document my steps to get this working as intended.

 ## :red_circle: Prerequisites
-- Import Cookdown Powershell Monitoring - Community Management Pack ([https://www.cookdown.com/scom-essentials/powershell-authoring/](https://www.cookdown.com/scom-essentials/powershell-authoring/))
+- Import Cookdown PowerShell Monitoring - Community Management Pack ([https://www.cookdown.com/scom-essentials/powershell-authoring/](https://www.cookdown.com/scom-essentials/powershell-authoring/))

 ## :heavy_check_mark: Example MP
 You can get a copy of the Management Pack I created in this guide, here: \